hmltn-0/CafeArchive/README.md

 Created by Julius Hamilton.
 Contact: [hlmtn-2@proton.me](mailto:hlmtn-2@proton.me)

+### Academic Citation

+```
-Academic Citation\n\nNCategory Cafe.
+NCategory Cafe.
 Group blog on mathematics, physics, and philosophy.
 Created and maintained by contributors such as Emily Riehl, Tom Leinster, John Baez, and David Corfield.
 Retrieved from https://golem.ph.utexas.edu/category/.
-Accessed on $(date +%Y-%m-%d).

-When citing the website, please use the following format:

-```
-NCategory Cafe.
-Retrieved from https://golem.ph.utexas.edu/category/.
-Accessed on [date].
+Accessed on 2024-07-20.
 ```

 For additional details, please refer to the site configuration in `config.json`.